 Nepal’s massive earthquake on April 25, 2015 devastated children and families in the impoverished nation.
 A 7.9 magnitude earthquake--the worst disaster in Nepal in over 80 years--killed more than 8,000 people to date and damaged or destroyed hundreds of thousands of homes, schools, health facilities and infrastructure in the mountainous central region surrounding the capital of Kathmandu.
 It also caused damage and deaths in China and India.

-Thank you for making and mailing in flower garlands for the Students Rebuild Flowers for Nepal Challenge.
-The Bezos Family Foundation matched each garland made with $2—up to $200,000 for Save the Children’s humanitarian relief efforts.
+Thank you for making and mailing in flower garlands for the Students Rebuild Flowers for Nepal Challenge, postmarked by August 31, 2015.
+The Bezos Family Foundation will match each garland with $2—up to $200,000 for Save the Children’s humanitarian relief efforts.
 Save the Children is using these funds to provide young children with educational supports that include temporary spaces for learning, safe spaces for play, back-to-school kits, repairs to damaged schools--and they will also deliver a selection of your garlands to children.